Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Enhance Code for SaaS or Enterprise/Add data persistence and online users (Cursor AI).md

 ---

 Then test out the app works at the app level.

-Then test the harness (either test/ or configure to be in test mode, depending on your tech stack).
+Then test the harness (either visit test/ directly if viewing html, or configure to be in test mode and relaunch your app, to load the test harness, depending on your tech stack).

 While testing user creation and logging in, you should view DevTools Applications simultaneously.
 You should see localstorage changes in regards to multiple users.